chieferson/pattern-library-starterkit/MANUAL.md

 3. Name your pattern
 4. Add a description, author, etc.
 5. Drag & Drop e.g. a pattern screenshot (PNG, JPG, etc.) to the "Developer sample code" area
-7. DONE... you can preview the pattern right away
+6. DONE... you can preview the pattern right away
-8. Set your pattern page "visible"
+7. Set your pattern page "visible"

 #### 2. Production Phase (frontend implementation done)
 As you implement your project you can add and maintain your patterns to your pattern library.

-If you already created the pattern in early design phase, you can build on top of your work and go to step 5.
+*If you already created the pattern in early design phase, you can build on top of your work and skip to to step 5.*

 1. Add an "Overview Page(s)" to create a structure page like "form elements"
 2. Add a "Pattern Page" to create a pattern within the overview page.